Post Office Saving Schemes: Tax Saving Plans, Interest Rates & Benefits

 For example, Mr. Akhilesh has invested Rs.
 4 00,000 (or Rs 4 lakhs) in the Post Office Monthly Income Scheme.

-He will be entitled to receive Rs.2600 every month as interest for 5 years.
+He will be entitled to receive Rs.2600 every month as an interest for 5 years.
 The investor will receive back the deposit on the accomplishment of the tenure.

 The amount so received monthly can also be further invested in post office recurring deposits.